skip to content

 00:53:31 - Chris Ferdinandi

-No, and I've been.
-I've been to.
-I haven't like, just dove into that yet, but it's been.
-It's been on my list.
-Yeah.
-So for my.
-Just for my, My books and stuff, like the.
-So the process is I write the E book first and Then I pump it through.
-Let's see, where is my system here?
-Oh God, why can't I. Why can't I find it?
-Hold on.
-Gnt Pandoc.
-I got to look this up.
-The more recent article does not have the.
-Okay, yeah, so I use Pandoc webkit HTML to PDF and caliber and I'll drop some links to those in the.
-In the chat.
-But yeah, so I think I used webkit HTML to PDF or wkhtml to PDF with Pandoc because it gives me more control over the css and I just really wanted to have that.
-That control.
-I literally can drop in like a CSS file.
-But yeah, so I have Pandoc.
+No, and I've been too.
+I just haven't dove into that yet, but it's been on my list.
+So for my books and stuff, the process is I write the eBook first and then I pump it through... let's see, where is my system here?
+Oh God, why can't I find it?
+Hold on, I gotta look this up.
+The more recent article doesn't have it.
+Okay, yeah.
+So I use Pandoc, wkhtmltopdf, and Calibre, and I'll drop some links to those in the chat.
+I think I use wkhtmltopdf with Pandoc because it gives me more control over the CSS, and I really wanted to have that control.
+I literally can drop in a CSS file.

 00:54:35 - Anthony Campolo